Software Technical Writer

 What are three top qualities of a good technical writer?

 Companies are strategizing their recruitment strategies due to a talent shortage.
 However, some are opting for managed service providers or staff argumentation.
-Nonetheless, as companies adopt staff outsourcing strategies, technical writer should enhance their competencies.
+Nonetheless, as companies adopt staff outsourcing strategies, technical documentation writer should enhance their competencies.
 The qualities of a good technical writer are endless, but the following are the three top ones:

 - Passion for technology and software